Xi Jinping Thought on Ecological Civilization

 Xi Jinping Thought on Ecological Civilization (习近平生态文明思想) is the current ecological doctrine of the People's Republic of China, based on the concept of ecological civilization.
-It is a part of the larger Xi Jinping Thought, which is derived from the General Secretary of the Chinese Communist Party Xi Jinping.
+It is a part of the larger Xi Jinping Thought, which derived from the speeches of general secretary of the Chinese Communist Party Xi Jinping.
 It was established during the National Ecological and Environmental Protection Conference, held in May 2018.

 History

 Xi Jinping Thought on Ecological Civilization was first established during the National Ecological and Environmental Protection, held on 18-19 May 2018.
 Beginning in 2017, Chinese universities and regional governments have begun establishing centers for the study of Xi Jinping Thought on Ecological Civilization.
 At least 18 such centers had been established as of 2021.
 In July 2021, the Research Center for Xi Jinping Thought on Ecological Civilization was launched in Beijing, which is run by the Ministry of Ecology and Environment.
 The Thought was also mentioned in the work report given by Xi during the 20th National Congress of the Chinese Communist Party in October 2022.